MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 # How thresholds and scoring works

 As explained above, each device, app and add-in has several health metrics.
-A device without add-ins would have twenty metrics: app start performance and app reliability for Word, Excel, PowerPoint, Outlook, and OneNote.
-These metrics are divided into ten pre-update and ten post-update ones.
+A device without add-ins would have 20 metrics: app start performance and app reliability for Word, Excel, PowerPoint, Outlook, and OneNote.
+These metrics are divided into 10 pre-update and 10 post-update ones.
 Each add-in adds four more metrics.
 The metrics are compared and filtered after reaching a statistical confidence of 95%, using the following thresholds:

 - For apps, start performance must take more than 5 seconds to start and at least 1 second longer than before.
 - For apps, reliability must be less than 99% and at least 1 percentage point lower than before.
 - For add-ins, start performance is at least 1 second slower than before.
 - For add-ins, reliability must be less than 99% and at least 1 percentage point lower than before.

 The thresholds help to ignore degradations that are statistically significant, but not disruptive to users.
 For instance, suppose Outlook's app start performance worsens from two seconds to three seconds.
 This is a 50% degradation, but it does not affect the user much.
 Outlook still starts up quickly.
 Similarly, if the reliability drops from 99.9% to 99.8%, the crash rate technically doubles from 0.1% to 0.2%.
 But only two out of a thousand app sessions are affected.
-This may not disrupt the user's daily routine.
+This change might not disrupt the user's daily routine.

 The following criteria are used to score the metrics that pass the threshold filter:
 - A degradation in the start performance of Word, Excel, PowerPoint, Outlook, or OneNote: 0.5 points